 After you clear a paper jam, you must reset the printer by closing the top cover.
 Closing the cover clears the error condition and automatically resets the printer.
-The printer must then be placed back on line.
-After the cover is closed, press On Line to place the printer back on line.
+After the cover is closed, press $\boxed{\mbox{On Line}}$ to place the printer back on line.
 When a paper jam is cleared and printing is resumed, the printer automatically reprints the page that jammed.